-How to Fix the 419 Page Expired Error in Laravel 12 (2026 Guide)
+How to Fix the 419 Page Expired Error in Laravel 13 (2026 Guide)

 If you've ever submitted a form in your Laravel application only to be greeted by the dreaded "419 Page Expired" error, you're not alone.
-This is one of the most common issues Laravel developers encounter, and it's almost always related to CSRF token handling.
+This is one of the most common issues that new Laravel developers encounter, and it's almost always related to CSRF token handling.

 What is the 419 Page Expired Error?